Elbria/Ex-SemDiv/annotations/README.md

-# Alignment Augmented Bitexts
+# Alignment-augmented Bitexts

-This directory contains bitexts, augmented with word-alignment annotations and (optionally) part-of-speech tags.
+This directory contains bitexts, augmented with word-alignment annotations and (optionally) part-of-speech tags, used as inputs by the contrastive explainer.

 The datasets covered include: